 Active, sports-minded clients put extra wear and tear on their hands and feet and need more attention than the average client.
 Learn to cater to them and help keep their nails and skin inactive working condition.

-Work hard to keep their bodies in tip-top shape, sadly, the same cannot be said for their hands and feet.
+While athletes work hard to keep their bodies in tip-top shape, sadly, the same cannot be said for their hands and feet.
 While their bodies benefit from all of the exercise, their hands and feet are usually left to suffer.
 As a result, it’s not unusual to see an athlete with calluses, blisters, chipped or broken nails, dry cuticles, or chapped hands-among other problems.

 A few years ago, it wouldn’t have been as common to see a pedicure tailor made for and athlete on a service menu.
 But with today’s health kick, it’s a whole different scenario.
 More than ever, women and men are hitting the pavement (and the slopes and the rapids).
 As a result, many enterprising saloon owners and nail techs are realizing the importance of offering specialized pedicures and manicures that help alleviate athletes’ most common ailments.